r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 ...No, I shouldn't let my personal feelings show.
 I'll have to keep them in check.

 **Archer of Shinjuku:**
 In any case, I've been expecting this.
 As such, I have a plan in place.
-First, Berserker will go on a rampage, then Rider will track {(M) him /(F) her} down.
+First, Berserker will go on a rampage, then Rider will track [♂ him /♀ her] down.

 **Archer of Shinjuku:**
-If {(M) he /(F) she} manages to survive even that, then it will be your turn, Assassin.
+If [♂ he /♀ she] manages to survive even that, then it will be your turn, Assassin.

 **Assassin of Shinjuku:**
 You got it!
 Let's see, that would mean I go...third!?
 Aw man, why do I hafta start late?